-Heart Failure, Cardiomyopathy & Pulmonary Hypertension Program
+Heart Failure, Cardiomyopathy and Pulmonary Hypertension Program

-As a patient in the Heart Failure, Cardiomyopathy, and Pulmonary Hypertension Program, you will experience expert evaluation, disease management, treatment and referral for interrelated conditions.
+As a patient in the Heart Failure, Cardiomyopathy, and Pulmonary Hypertension Program, you will experience expert evaluation, disease management, treatment, and referral for interrelated conditions.

 The comprehensive care you will receive is delivered by our specialized care teams.
 Team members are skilled and experienced in meeting your individual medical and support needs.
 Our teams work with you to help you understand your condition and what you need to do, and provide access to the treatment options, follow up and supportive care you need.

 Our services are integrated across inpatient and outpatient settings, as well as through referral and follow up for advanced testing and procedures.
 Care is provided through three specialized clinics:

 - Advanced Heart Failure and Cardiomyopathy Program

 - Pulmonary Hypertension Clinic

 - Cardio-Oncology Clinic